 - Can be difficult to remove from the lens if over-tightened

 Variable ND filters solve an interesting problem faced by many photographers: how to block different amounts of light without physically altering your gear.
-Variable ND filters let you turn a ring on the filter itself to adjust its light-blocking power, so there’s no need to buy multiple filters or attempt filter stacking.
+You see, purchasing several neutral-density filters (and then switching them in the field) can be both expensive and inconvenient, so variable ND filters let you turn a ring on the filter itself to adjust its light-blocking power.
+That way, there’s no need to buy multiple filters or attempt filter stacking.